 FDOT Basic Maintenance of Traffic (ONSITE)

-The most-hassle free way to obtain your FDOT Maintenance of Traffic / FDOT Temporary Traffic Control Certification.
-Take the onsite class at your location.
-Tampa Bay Training can come to your location to provide training.
-We have provided classes in a variety of environments through the State of Florida.
+Get your FDOT Basic Maintenance of Traffic / FDOT Temporary Traffic Control Certification.
+This certification is often referred to as the Flagger Operations or Flagger Ops course.
+This is an onsite class offered at your location.
+We come to you.
+Tampa Bay Training can come to your location to provide this certification training.
+We have provided classes in a wide variety of environments through the State of Florida.

 A certificate of completion and wallet card will be provided to the successful student.
 The successful student will also be entitled to included on the official FDOT database for Maintenance of Traffic / Temporary Traffic Control Certifications (www.motadmin.com or www.ttcadmin.com)